Apple M1 Max vs Xeon Gold 6230

 Chip lithography 14 nm 5 nm

-Xeon Gold 6230 has a 22.6% higher aggregate performance score, 100% more physical cores and 300% more threads, and 1548% lower power consumption.
+Xeon Gold 6230 has a 23.1% higher aggregate performance score, and 100% more physical cores and 300% more threads.

 Apple M1 Max, on the other hand, has an age advantage of 2 years, and a 180% more advanced lithography process.

-The Xeon Gold 6230 is our recommended choice as it beats the Apple M1 Max in performance tests.
+The Xeon Gold 6230 is our recommended choice as it beats the M1 Max in performance tests.

 Be aware that Xeon Gold 6230 is a server/workstation processor while Apple M1 Max is a notebook one.